CoeJoder/ethereum-node/docs/hardware-requirements.md

 # Full-Node Hardware Requirements
 ## Node Server
-- powerful, efficient, headless, always-online computer, running the Ethereum node software
+- headless, always-online computer, running Ubuntu Server and the Ethereum node software
 - Mini PC form factor is ideal for its power efficiency
 - NVMe primary disk is required for its high I/O speed
 - cheaper/slower 2.5" HDD or SSD as secondary disk is sufficient for less-demanding "ancient" blockchain data